decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 </scene>
 ```

-The static scene above becomes the following dynamic schen when migrating it to JSX:
+The static scene above becomes the following dynamic schen when migrating it to TSX:

 ```tsx
 class Scene extends ScriptableScene {